 Read business news publications daily in whichever medium you prefer e.g. hardcopy newspaper, online articles, audio podcasts.
 Aspiring Solicitors recommends that you dedicate at least 20 minutes per day to reviewing business news, as well as:

-- Have an opinion on current events.
+Have an opinion on current business trends and developments.
 At the very least, be able to articulate “who, what, where, why and when” on potential questions.

 Throughout the Competition, you should be able to:

-- identify places, industries or markets of commercial importance and significance;
+identify places, industries or markets of commercial importance and significance; and

 Round 1: online test